apexskier/github-release-commenter/README.md

 - Non-linear releases aren't supported.
 For example, releasing a patch to a prior major release after a new major release has been bumped.
 - Non-sequential releases aren't supported.
 For example, if you release multiple prereleases between two official releases, this will only create a comment for the first prerelease in which a fix is released, not the final release.
 - The first release for a project will be ignored.
 This is intentional, as the use case is unlikely.
 Most projects will either have several alphas that don't need release comments, or won't use issues/PRs for the first commit.
+- If a large number of things are commented on, you may see the error `Error: You have triggered an abuse detection mechanism.
+Please wait a few minutes before you try again.`.
+Consider using the `skip-label` input to reduce your load on the GitHub API.

 ## Versions